smv1999/calculator/README.md

+# calculator
-# This is a simple mathematical GUI calculator made using Java.
+This is a simple mathematical GUI calculator made using Java.
 It does basic arithmetic calculations.